 The roulette game has the roulette cylinder, which was make known to people in the 17th century in the most primitive form by a French physicist, Blaise Pascal in his quest to invent a machine that would continuously move.
 A century later, people used this machine to play the roulette game.

 For a novice player, there might be very minimal or no difference at all to the different kinds of roulette wheels but on looking keenly, the difference becomes evident.
-One thing that you need to know about how roulette works is that there is the American and the European wheel.
+One thing that you need to know about how does roulette work is that there is the American and the European wheel.

 These two wheels have major similarities with the only difference occurring in the number of zeros.
 The American wheel will have two zeros while the European roulette has a single zero.
 The double zeros give the house a bigger edge on the player and consequently not favorable for any player to play it.